Finitely forcible graphons: Abstract

 \section{Abstract}

-We investigate families of graphs and graphons (graph limits) that are defined by a finite number of prescribed subgraph densities.
+We investigate families of graphs and graphons (graph limits) that are determined by a finite number of prescribed subgraph densities.
 Our main focus is the case when the family contains only one element, i.e., a unique structure is forced by finitely many subgraph densities.
 Generalizing results of Tur\'an, Erd\H{o}s--Simonovits and Chung--Graham--Wilson, we construct numerous finitely forcible graphons.
-Most of these fall into two categories: one type has an algebraic structure and the other type has an iterated (fractal-like) structure.
+Our examples exhibit a new phenomenon, namely that graphons defined on infinite topological spaces come up naturally in extremal graph theory.
 We also give some necessary conditions for forcibility, which imply that finitely forcible graphons are ``rare'', and exhibit simple and explicit non-forcible graphons.